Mission and Outreach

-AA and other groups at Saint Mary’s
+AA and Other Groups at Saint Mary’s

-at the Church of the Ascension
+The Food Pantry at the Church of Saint Bartholomew

 Hartley House, located at 416 West 46th Street, offers programs to serve the changing Hell’s Kitchen community, offering the Home Outreach Program for Elders (HOPE), after-school programs for children, and educational programs for all ages.
-To find out more about how you can help further the mission of Hartley House, call 212 246-9885.
+To find out more about how you can help further the mission of Hartley House, call 212-246-9885.

 Holy Apostles Soup Kitchen